pragma-/pbot/doc/Admin.md

 <!-- -->
     <pragma-> cap list can-ban
        <PBot> Grouped capabilities for can-ban: can-mode-b

-#### Grouping capabilities
-Capabilities can be grouped together into a collection, which can then be applied to a user.
-Capability groups can contain nested groups.

-In the [listing capabilities](#listing-capabilities) example, the `admin` capability is a group containing seven capabilities, including the `chanop` capability group which itself contains 10 capabilities.

-    <pragma-> cap list admin
-       <PBot> Grouped capabilities for admin: can-mode-any (53 caps), chanop (10 caps), can-actiontrigger,
-              can-akalink, can-akaunlink, can-antispam, can-blacklist, can-chanlist, can-clear-bans, can-clear-mutes, can-countertrigger, can-ignore, can-in, can-join, can-kick-wildcard, can-mode, can-op-wildcard, can-part, can-unignore, can-useradd, can-userdel, can-userset, can-userunset, can-voice-wildcard, can-whitelist

 ##### Creating a new group or adding to an existing group
 To create a new capability group or to add capabilities to an existing group,